wivuu/Wivuu.AzCosmosCopy/README.md

 ## Usage

 By default the app will copy up to 10 containers in parallel with 100 documents in parallel per container.
 These can be tweaked with the `--pc` and `--pd` parameters to match your use-case.
 For example, if you you have only a few containers with tens of thousands of documents, you may want to increase the number of parallel documents and reduce the number of parallel containers.

+**Note** If your destination database account is on free tier (400 RU) the copy may fail if you do not slow down this app by changing the `parallel` arguments, as this application can quickly overwhelm your destination.

 Install new
 ```sh